jatin0101/GeekPoint-Search-Engine/README.md

 ### Steps to build the code locally

 * Download and extract all the files from the git repo.
-* open the downloaded folder inside the terminal.
+* Open the downloaded folder inside the terminal.
 * Run the following code:
 ```
 npm install